Statins are some of the most commonly prescribed heart drugs in the UK.

 - Moderating how much alcohol you drink

-Saturated fat is the kind of fat found in butter and lard, pies, cakes and biscuits, fatty cuts of meat, sausages and bacon, and cheese and cream.
+*Saturated fat is the kind of fat found in butter and lard, pies, cakes and biscuits, fatty cuts of meat, sausages and bacon, cheese and cream.
 Try switching to healthier options, such as low fat spreads and olive oil.
 Nutrition labels on packets will tell you how much saturated fat is in your food.
 Those that are high in saturated fat contain more than 5g saturates per 100g and are often colour-coded red.
+Our article gives more detail on the differences between dietary fats, which to choose, and why it's important not to eliminate healthy fats from your diet.